olimorris/onedarkpro.nvim/README.md

 }
 ```

-> **Note:** This can be seen in the [Python screenshots](#python) above where `nvim-tree` is opened and out of focus
+> **Note:** This can be seen in the screenshots above where `nvim-tree` is opened and out of focus

 #### Cursorline

-Cursorline highlighting is supported in the theme using a `cursorline` color (which may of course be overriden).
+Cursorline highlighting is supported in the colorscheme using a `cursorline` color (which may of course be overriden).
 This can be enabled with the following:

 ```lua
 colors = {